Lisa Apps

 Desmond Cotton graduated from the University of Wisconsin-Milwaukee in December 2015 with a BFA in contemporary dance and performance choreography.
 He is a native of Milwaukee, Wisconsin and began his formal training at Milwaukee High School of the Arts.
 Cotton has a passion for dance as well as providing dance education/training for children.
 He firmly believes in cultivating dance throughout the Milwaukee community; thus, inspiring and enriching the lives of his students.
 Desmond has been a dance instructor, choreographer, sharing his passion with Milwaukee youth at TBEY for over 11 years.
 He has also designed dance curriculums for TBEY dance programs.
 Cotton is also the choreographer for TBEY’s Dance Team “SuperNova” that performs at several events throughout the year.
 He helps lead and choreograph TBEY’s Annual Summer Dance Production “A Journey through Dance” since its inception in 2009.

-Jalise Kirkenbush
+Jalise Kerkenbush

 Program & Outreach Assistant